-Whole blood is the most important component due to its feature of carrying oxygen as well as some other essential ingredients, including antibiotics, antithrombotic agents, and nutrients8.
-Blood is transported and prepared in a cold environment surrounded by ice after a liver has been retrieved.
+Red blood cells are the most frequently used oxygen carrier.
+Some other essential ingredients, including antibiotics, antithrombotic agents, and nutrients are also included in the perfusate8.
+In the current practice, after a liver has been retrieved, it is preserved and back-table prepared in a 0-4︒C solution.
 Then, the cold liver is perfused in the already prepared NMP apparatus for several hours for assessment and restoration.
-However, the liver sustains double vital attacks of IRI prior to NMP and before implantation, although the liver is protected and repaired to some extent during the NMP process9,10.
+However, the liver suffers double attacks of IRI at the start of NMP and after implantation, although the liver is protected and repaired to some extent during the NMP process9,10.
 Therefore, we attempted to reevaluate the process and reflect on avoidance of the two IRI attacks.
-We carefully reviewed the process and developed an approach to avoid reverting the liver from a cryopreservation state to NMP, and then after several hours, the warm liver was cooled down by a cold preservation solution prior to transplantation into the human abdominal cavity at normal temperature.
-Therefore, we hypothesized that IRI was avoidable if a continuous blood supply was provided to the liver.
-To verify this hypothesis, we changed the conventional double conversion source to an uninterrupted hepatic artery (HA) and portal vein (PV) supply using a Liver-Assist device.
+We hypothesized that IRI was avoidable if a continuous blood supply was provided to the liver.
+To verify this hypothesis, we changed the conventional double conversion protocol into an uninterrupted hepatic artery (HA) and portal vein (PV) supply using a Liver-Assist device.
 This novel transplant procedure was named ischemia-free liver transplantation (IFLT).
 The first case of IFLT has previously been published and has attracted considerable attention from organ transplantation experts11.

-Two rotary pumps providing pulsatile hepatic arterial flow and a continuous portal vein supply were used in the perfusion device in which the flow was controlled by relevant pressure.
+Two rotary pumps providing pulsatile hepatic arterial flow and a continuous PV supply were used in the perfusion device in which the flow was controlled by relevant pressure.
 The system is controlled by pressure and allows the flow through the liver to be automatically adjusted according to the resistance in the liver.
 Oxygenation and CO2 elimination of the perfusate are regulated by two hollow fiber membrane oxygenators.
 We can set different temperatures according to different types of machine perfusion (ranging from 10 °C to 37 °C).
 We can monitor and record the real-time pressure, temperature, flow and resistance index in the instrument panel during the perfusion process.
 Liver assist is not a transportable device.
 Therefore, the donors used for IFLT should be transferred to the transplant center.

-This article aimed to offer a step-by-step IFLT protocol in which an ex situ NMP apparatus is used to provide pulsatile perfusion to the HA and maintain continuous perfusion of the portal vein from human donor liver procurement to implantation.
+This article aimed to offer a step-by-step IFLT protocol in which an ex situ NMP apparatus is used to provide pulsatile perfusion to the HA and maintain continuous perfusion of the PV from human donor liver procurement to implantation.

 PROTOCOL: